NUCLEARxDYNAMO/Comfy-Zizu/README.md

 ---

-Remove the main suffix from the downloaded folder, and use
+Remove the "main" suffix from the downloaded folder, and use

 > ./spicetify config current_theme Comfy-Zizu